-Sweetener - ¼ cup - I like to sweeten up my popsicles and add sugar.
-That is a personal preference and you can adjust the sweetener based on your preferences.
-Just about any sweetener will taste great.
-Suggestions include agave (vegan), maple syrup (vegan) sugar (some are vegan), and honey.
+Sweetener - ¼ cup - I like to add sugar.
+That is a personal preference, and you can adjust the sweetener based on your preferences.
+Sweetener suggestions include agave (vegan), maple syrup (vegan), sugar (some are vegan), and honey.

 Water - ¼ cup - Use either tap or bottled water.

-Lemon Juice - 1 tablespoon - Always use fresh squeed lemon to balance out the flavor.
-I stand strong on this point.
+Lemon Juice - 1 tablespoon - Always use freshly squeezed lemon to balance out the flavor.
+I stand firm on this point.
 Bottled lemon juice is not the same.
 If you prefer lime juice, use freshly squeezed lime.

-In a medium bowl, toss the strawberries with sugar (or another preferred sweetener) and let stand for 20 minutes.
+Toss the strawberries with sugar (or another preferred sweetener) in a medium bowl and let stand for 20 minutes.
 This step helps to draw out the sweetness of the strawberries and balance any bitterness.

-Place the strawberries, water, and lemon in a blender and blend until smooth.
+Blend the strawberries, water, and lemon until smooth.

-Pour the mixture into your mold, top, and insert the popsicle stick.
+Pour the popsicle mixture into the mold, place the top, and insert the sticks.
 Freeze for 6 hours.

 To unmold the popsicles, gently try to remove them from the mold.
 If they are not budging, run warm to hot water over the mold for 30 seconds, using caution not to get the popsicle wet.
 Gently release the popsicle from the mold.

 Substitutions and Variations

-Spices and Herbs - If you would like to add an additional complexity to the flavor profile here are some recommendations.
+Spices and Herbs - Here are some recommendations if you want to add complexity to the flavor profile.